Skip to main content

 Huntingdon, Pennsylvania · FDIC Cert #30031

-Huntingdon Savings Bank is an FDIC-insured bank (Certificate #30031) with $17M in total assets and $13M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Huntingdon Savings Bank, an FDIC-insured bank (Certificate #30031) with $17M in total assets and $13M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Huntingdon, Pennsylvania, the bank maintains a Tier 1 capital ratio of 48.16% (Well-Capitalized) and a nonperforming loan ratio of 0.58%.
-BankHealthData assigns a composite Health Grade of B (71/100).
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Huntingdon Savings Bank (FDIC cert 30031) is a community bank — $17M in total assets, $13M in deposits, serving the Huntingdon, Pennsylvania area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.